ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 At first, we would need a builder for our whole code base to get scaffolded from a tool - `cli_rm_builder`

 ```
-pip install ansible-base
+pip install ansible-core

 ansible-galaxy collection install git+https://github.com/ansible-network/cli_rm_builder.git
 ```

-The collection _dir_ should have the following structure, follow the Github _namespaces_ for the setup under ansible collection
+The collection _dir_ have the following structure, follow the Github _namespaces_ for the setup under ansible collection

 ```
 ~/../../collections